 Onto realizing that the opportunity to improve the conversion was huge, so they rebuilt the mobile web using PWA technology, which led to several positive results: Time spent is up by 40% compared to the previous mobile web, user-generated ad revenue is up 44% and core engagements are up 60%

-Yummly is the smart cooking discovery platform that learns an individual’s taste, nutrition needs, skill level and more to recommend personalized recipes, shopping list, and one-hour grocery delivery.
+Yummly is the smart cooking discovery platform that learns an individual’s taste, nutrition needs, skill level and more to recommend personalized recipes, shopping lists, and one-hour grocery delivery.
 Along with its native Android & iOS app, Yummly is also available on web browsers as a PWA.
 Much like its native presence, The Yummly PWA offers a search engine for food, cooking, and recipes.
 It allows users to search from more than one million recipes, sourced from top food sites, niche blogs or local food brands.
 Moreover, the search results can be filtered by ingredient, diet, allergy, nutrition, price, cuisine, time, taste, meal courses and more.